Window Vision Functions

 Parameters:

-• iterations – Number of erosion iterations to apply.
+• iterations (int) – Number of erosion passes to run.
 Defaults to 1.

 dilate_image(iterations: int = 1, kernel: ndarray[tuple[Any, ...], dtype[uint8]] | None = None) None[source]